esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 *Pause and consider: When was the last time you reached out—really reached out—for help?*

+But what does this kind of honest prayer actually sound like?
+How do we move beyond polished words to real conversation with God?
+The ancient practice of lament shows us the way.

-**4. The Language of Lament**
+### 4. The Language of Lament

 Western culture has lost the art of lament.
 We're taught to be positive, to think optimistically, to "choose joy."
 All good things—until they're not.
 Until life is genuinely hard and those platitudes feel like betrayal.

 The ancient Hebrew poets knew better.
 Nearly a third of the Psalms are laments—raw, honest, sometimes angry prayers that bring pain directly before the Divine without sugarcoating it.

-> "My God, my God, why have you forsaken me?
-Why are you so far from saving me, so far from my cries of anguish?
-My God, I cry out by day, but you do not answer, by night, but I find no rest."
+> "My God, my God, why have you abandoned me?
+Why are you so far away when I groan for help?
+Every day I call to you, my God, but you do not answer.
+Every night I lift my voice, but I find no relief."
 >
-> — Psalm 22:1-2 (The Message)
+> — Psalm 22:1-2 (NLT)

 That's in the sacred texts.
 No apology.
 No caveat.
 Just honest anguish.